-Registry of Bondholders
+Register of Bondholders

 The First Tranche Bonds shall be issued in scripless form and will be eligible for trading under the scripless bookentry system of PDTC.
-Master Certificate of Indebtedness representing the First Tranche Bonds sold in the Offer shall be issued to and registered in the name of the Trustee, on behalf of the Bondholders.
+A Master Certificate of Indebtedness representing the First Tranche Bonds sold in the Offer shall be issued to and registered in the name of the Trustee, on behalf of the Bondholders.

-Legal title to the First Tranche Bonds shall be shown in the Registry Book (the "Registry Book") to be maintained by the Registrar.
-AboitizPower will cause the Registry Book to be kept at the specified office of the Registrar.
-The names and addresses of the Bondholders and the particulars of the First Tranche Bonds held by them and of all transfers of Bonds shall be entered into the Registry Book.
+Legal title to the First Tranche Bonds shall be shown in the register of bondholders ("Register of Bondholders") to be maintained by the Registrar.
+AboitizPower will cause the Register of Bondholders to be kept at the specified office of the Registrar.
+The names and addresses of the Bondholders and the particulars of the First Tranche Bonds held by them and of all transfers of Bonds shall be entered into the Register of Bondholders.